scottlyttle/gravity-forms-scss/README.md

 ## How to Use

-1. Drop the `gravityforms.scss` file and `gravityforms` folder into your current SCSS project
+1. Drop the `gravityforms.scss` file and `gravityforms` folder into your project
-2. Open up the `gravityforms.scss` file and optionally enable/disable the partials
-3. When you compile it should output a `gravityforms.css` in the CSS directory (defined in your compiler)
+2. Open up the `gravityforms.scss` file and optionally enable/disable the partials depending on the fields you intend to use on the website.
+When you compile it should output a `gravityforms.css` in the CSS directory (defined in your compiler)
 4. Under the GF settings in WordPress, disable the CSS output (Forms --> Settings)
-5. Register and enqueue the `gravityforms.css` stylesheet in your `functions.php` like a good developer
+5. Register/enqueue the `gravityforms.css` stylesheet in your theme's `functions.php` like a good developer

 ## Benchmark

-For a basic form that only uses text inputs, textareas, radio buttons and checkboxes and **not** any of GF's more advanced pricing, CAPTCHA or post fields:
+For a basic form that only uses text inputs, textareas, radio buttons and checkboxes and not any of GF's more advanced pricing, CAPTCHA or post fields:

-Plugin Output:
+Standard Plugin Output:

 - Five CSS Files
 - 106K of CSS